Frank Caruso (Australia)

 Peter Fratzl (Germany)

-Lecture topic: Recent advances in biomimetic materials
+Lecture topic: Water-mediated forces in biological materials

 Peter Fratzl is a Director at the Department of Biomaterials, Max Planck Institute of Colloids and Interfaces.
 His research fields include biomimetic materials, structure-function relations in biological materials, bone minerals research, mechanical properties, modeling of composite materials, and solid-state phase transformations.
 Peter Fratzl has published on these topics more than 450 publications.
 Some of his recognitions are his election as a member of the Academy of Science and Literature / Mainz (2015), as a member of the German Academy of Science and Engineering, and as a Fellow of the Materials Research Society (MRS), USA (2012).